MediaArea/MediaConch/GlobalArchitecture.md

 ## Database

-The Database is responsible for storing the associated metadata and results of the conformance checker, including the policy checker rules and the user rights management.
+The Database is responsible for storing the associated metadata and results of the implementation checker, including the policy checker rules and the user rights management.
 All specific technical metadata and conformance checking results for each type of file format are sent back to the Core before being stored within the database.

-* store metadata and results of the conformance checker
+* store metadata and results of the implementation checker
 * store the policy checker rules
 * user rights management
 * trace (optionally)